phip1611/docx4j-search-and-replace-util/publish_to_maven_central.md

 1) artifact is pushed to https://oss.sonatype.org/#nexus-search;quick~phip1611
 2) they push it further to maven central

-Only snapshot versions can be released! https://stackoverflow.com/questions/20054185/you-dont-have-a-snapshot-project-in-the-reactor-projects-list-when-using-jen -> replacement is automatically done during "mvn release:prepare"
+Current POM must contain a snapshot versions for a release! https://stackoverflow.com/questions/20054185/you-dont-have-a-snapshot-project-in-the-reactor-projects-list-when-using-jen -> replacement to next release-version is automatically done during "mvn release:prepare"

 Maven doesn't care about branches.
-Release can be done from "dev" branch.
+Release can be done from "any" branch.
-I think this is also the way to go because the version has to be "x.y.z-SNAPSHOT".
-After the release the branch can be merged into master.... or merge to master first and release then.

 ---